davidiles/GHCH_Alaska_Power/README.md

 ![](README_files/figure-markdown_github/chunk1-1.png)

-Next, we position a number of ARUs on the landscape (in this example we position 300 ARUs):
+Next, we position a number of ARUs on the landscape.

 ![](README_files/figure-markdown_github/chunk2-1.png)

+    #> [1] 5

+In this example we positioned 300 ARUs, and obtained 5 detections of GHCH.

 # Simulation results